Unregistered Spectral Image Fusion: Unmixing, Adversarial Learning, and Recoverability: Introduction

 The proposed method is validated on both semi-real and real datasets, and achieves strong performance under a variety of conditions.

-{ A preliminary version of this work was accepted to ICASSP~2026 \cite{song2026unregistered} (submitted after the journal submission, with the Editor-in-Chief informed), where only pixel misalignment scenarios (without angular mismatches) were considered.
+A preliminary version of this work was published at ICASSP~2026 \cite{song2026unregistered}, where only pixel misalignment scenarios (without angular mismatches) were considered.
 The present journal version substantially extends that work by providing detailed proofs, new theoretical results accounting for angular mismatches, and a robust recoverability theorem.
-In addition, it includes more extensive simulations and real-data experiments. }
+In addition, it includes more extensive simulations and real-data experiments.

 {\bf Notation.} We largely follow the established convention in signal processing.
 In addition, $x,\bm x,\bm X$, and $\tX$ represent a scalar, vector, matrix, and tensor, respectively; both $[\X]_{i,j}$ and $\X(i,j)$ represent the $(i,j)$th element of $\X$; the Matlab notations $\X(i,:)$ and $\X(:,j)$ represent the $i$th row and $j$th column of the matrix, respectively; similarly, $\tX(:,:,k)$ represents the $k$th mode-3 slab of the tensor $\tX$; ${\rm vec}(\bm X)$ is the vectorization operator that concatenate all the columns of $\bm X$; $\otimes$ and $\circ$ represent the Kronecker product and outer product (i.e., for $\X\in \mathbb{R}^{I\times J}$ and $\y\in \mathbb{R}^K$, the outer product $\X\circ \y \in \mathbb{R}^{I\times J \times K}$ is a third-order tensor such that $[\X\circ \bm y]_{i,j,k}=\X(i,j)\y(k)$), respectively; [$K$] denotes the integer set $\{1,2,\cdots,K\}$ for a positive integer $K$; for a continuous random variable $\bm x \in \mathcal{X}$, $p_{\bm x}$ denotes its probability density function (PDF); for a measurable function $\bm f: \mathcal{X} \to \mathcal{Y}$, the ``push-forward'' notation $[\bm f]_{\#}p_{\bm x}$ expresses the PDF of $\bm f(\bm x)$; ${\rm dom}(\bm x)$ denotes the domain of the random variable $\x$; and for two functions $\bm f:\mathcal{X} \rightarrow \mathcal{Z}$ and $\bm g:\mathcal{Z} \rightarrow \mathcal{Y}$, their composition is denoted by $\bm f \bullet \bm g:\mathcal{X}\rightarrow \mathcal{Y}$ and defined as $(\bm f \bullet \bm g)(\bm x) = \bm f(\bm g (\bm x))$ for all $\bm x \in \mathcal{X}$.